 First, some caveats.
-One issue is that products containing the bacteria may not be regulated by the Food and Drug Administration.
-The agency doesn't oversee probiotics that are sold as supplements.
-And some things you would think of as a food — a protein bar, say — might actually qualify as a supplement, making it exempt from certain FDA oversight.
+One issue is that products containing the bacteria may not be regulated by the government.
+And some things you would think of as a food — a protein bar, say — might actually qualify as a supplement, making it exempt from certain regulatory oversight.

 What's more, for the most part, “the claims that are made [about probiotic products] are enormously inflated," said Emma Allen-Vercoe, a microbiologist at the University of Guelph in Ontario, in an interview with Scientific American.
 Even the U.S. Department of Health & Human Services says that "not all foods and dietary supplements labelled as 'probiotics' on the market have proven health benefits."

-"There are more than 500 different species of microorganism which can find their way into your gut," adds Niket Sonpal, MD, an internist and gastroenterologist in New York City.
+"There are more than 500 different species of microorganism which can find their way into your gut," adds Niket Sonpal, MD, an internist and gastroenterologist.
 "While research seems promising, especially when it relates to a few of the most helpful types of probiotics, we cannot consider any single probiotic a one-size-fits-all solution."

 So... are they useless?